aspose-html-cloud/aspose-html-cloud-dotnet/docs/AsposeResponse.md

 ### Summary

 Class that provides the basic set of SDK response properties.
-SDK methods should this class as a return type - directly or inherited classes.
+SDK methods should use this class as a return type - directly or inherited classes.

 ### Namespace